ice-blockchain/tonweb/src/providers/README.md

-# tonweb-http-provider
+# ionweb-http-provider

-HTTP Provider used in [TonWeb](https://github.com/toncenter/tonweb).
+HTTP Provider used in [IonWeb](https://github.com/ice-blockchain/ionweb).

 This is internal code, users do not interact with it directly.